Most Affordable Neighborhoods in Boulder: Boulder, CO Affordable Living Guide

 Heatherwood is a community of single-family homes that is situated northwest of Boulder proper, in the Gunbarrel area.
 Because Gunbarrel was largely a rural and agricultural area until the mid-1960s, this neighborhood is still surrounded by wide-open spaces.
 This makes it perfect for those seeking a more rural atmosphere but who also want easy access to the comforts and amenities of a suburb.

 For the most part, the houses in Heatherwood were built between the mid-1960s to mid-1980s, and they range in size between 1,163 and about 3,300 square feet.
 This neighborhood is divided into seven areas called Filings, with each having its own set of similar but slightly different covenants.

 Although there aren't any eateries in Heatherwood, residents don't have to travel far to find dining options, as Gunbarrel is home to numerous restaurants and is especially known for its many breweries.
 Gunbarrel is also where several major employers can be found, including IBM and Celestial Seasonings.

-Boulder, Colorado has a lot to offer its residents, including easy access to beautiful mountains, more than 300 days of sunshine a year and the third-most stable housing market in the United States.
+Boulder, Colorado, has a lot to offer its residents, including easy access to beautiful mountains, more than 300 days of sunshine a year, and the third-most stable housing market in the United States.
 And while finding affordable housing in this city can be a little tricky at times, it is definitely possible, especially if buyers search in the neighborhoods that are suggested in this article.
-For more help in finding a Boulder home that fits your budget, contact the RE/MAX Alliance team with Boulder Home Source at 303-543-5720 to speak with a local agent who can point you toward Boulder homes that fit both your budget and your wishlist.